di-effe/di-effe.github.io/pages/mydoc/gamebase_setup.md

 folder: mydoc
 ---

-{% include note.html content="The information below are mainly from Deepnight's tutorial [Using GameBase to create an Haxe+Heaps game](https://deepnight.net/tutorial/using-my-gamebase-to-create-a-heaps-game/) because I'm not going to reinvent the wheel :)" %}
+{% include note.html content="The information below is mainly from Deepnight's tutorial [Using GameBase to create an Haxe+Heaps game](https://deepnight.net/tutorial/using-my-gamebase-to-create-a-heaps-game/) because I'm not going to reinvent the wheel :)" %}

 ## Overview

 [gameBase](https://github.com/deepnight/gameBase) offers a minimal set of classes and tools to get started quickly making your own game.
-It’s completely open source and easy to adapt to your needs.
+It’s completely open-source and easy to adapt to your needs.

-It's not that easy (for me at least) to provide a bird's-eye view of the entire gameBase in a few words, but for now let'sa say that
+It's not that easy (for me at least) to provide a bird's-eye view of the entire gameBase in a few words, but for now let's say that

-*  It uses a grid based logic: the level, for example, is a grid of empty cells (where the player can walk) and wall cells.
+*  It uses a grid-based logic: the level, for example, is a grid of empty cells (where the player can walk) and wall cells.
-*  It uses haxe [deepnightLibs](https://github.com/deepnight/deepnightLibs), general purpose libs Deepnight uses on his projects.
+*  It uses haxe [deepnightLibs](https://github.com/deepnight/deepnightLibs), general-purpose libs Deepnight uses on his projects.

 ## Requisites

-Firt we need Haxe and Heaps installed.
+First, we need Haxe and Heaps installed.
 If you don't have them please follow [this guide](overview_get_started.html).

 ## Get gameBase

 gameBase is a public [gitHub repository](https://github.com/deepnight/gameBase).
 To get it you can
 *  Use template button
-*  Fork it on your github and then clone it on your computer
+*  Fork it on your gitHub and then clone it on your computer
 *  Clone it directly on your computer
 *  Download the code archive on your computer